 Much like my blindness, both of my pregnancies were a complete surprise.
-Yes, I know where babies come from.
-However, doctors said my complicated medical history would most likely prevent my husband and I from ever becoming parents.
+Yes, I “do” know where babies come from!
+But every doctor who examined me said my complicated medical history would most likely prevent my husband and I from ever becoming parents.

 Losing my eyesight in 2012.

-Discovering I was pregnant 6 months later, the same day I completed mobility training.
+Discovering I was pregnant 6 months later – the very same day I completed orientation and mobility training.

 Giving birth via C-section in February 2013 to our daughter, Nuala.